Visual Network Analysis in Immersive Environments: A Survey: Abstract

 \section{Abstract}

 The increasing complexity and volume of network data demand effective analysis approaches, with visual exploration proving particularly beneficial.
 Immersive technologies, such as augmented reality, virtual reality, and large display walls, have enabled the emerging field of immersive analytics, offering new opportunities to enhance user engagement, spatial awareness, and problem-solving.
-A growing body of work explores immersive environments for network visualisation, ranging from design studies to fully integrated applications across various domains.
-Despite these advancements, the field remains fragmented, with diverse methodologies, hardware setups, and evaluation criteria, often lacking clear connections to prior work.
-This fragmentation complicates the comparability and generalisability of findings.
-To address this, we present a structured survey of visual network analysis in immersive environments.
-We systematically categorise and analyse existing approaches, revealing connections and coverage within the design space.
-By synthesising findings of experiments and evaluating current applications, we identify key achievements, challenges, and research gaps.
-Additionally, we provide an interactive online resource for exploring and updating results, aiming to guide researchers and practitioners in advancing the field.
-This work provides a comprehensive overview of the research landscape and proposes actionable insights to foster innovation in immersive network analysis.
+A growing body of work has explored immersive environments for network visualisation, ranging from design studies to fully integrated applications across various domains.
+Despite these advancements, the field remains fragmented, lacking a clear description of the design space and a structured overview of the aspects that have already been empirically evaluated.
+To address this gap, we present a survey of visual network analysis in immersive environments, covering 138 publications retrieved through a structured pipeline.
+We systematically analyse the key aspects that define the design space, investigate their coverage in prior applications (n=87), and review user evaluations (n=59) that provide empirical evidence for essential design-related questions.
+By synthesising experimental findings and evaluating existing applications, we identify key achievements, highlight research gaps, and offer guidance for the design of future approaches.
+Additionally, we provide an online resource to explore our results interactively, which will be updated as new developments emerge.

 \ccsdesc[500]{General and reference~Surveys and overviews} \ccsdesc[500]{Human-centered computing~Graph drawings} \ccsdesc[500]{Human-centered computing~Virtual reality} \ccsdesc[500]{Human-centered computing~Mixed / augmented reality}